evangelospafilis/prego_web_site/_pages/approach.md

 *Process, environment, organism (PREGO)* is a systems-biology approach to elucidate ecosystem function at the microbial dimension.
 To understand how ecosystems function it is fundamental to understand *what* processes occur in which environments (*where*), and which organisms carry them out (*who*).
-Its main motivation is to provide a one-stop-shop for researchers interested in searching and visually exploring such *what-where-who* associations.
+Its main motivation is to provide a one-stop-shop for researchers interested in searching and visually exploring such *what - where - who* associations.

 ## What is coming up?

-Large-scale **text-mining, data-mining, and network analysis** will all be combined in the PREGO project in an attempt to understand further ecosystem functioning.
+Large - scale **text - mining, data - mining, and network analysis** will all be combined in the PREGO project in an attempt to understand further ecosystem functioning.
 Three different modules for extracting association will be implemented and a **knowledge base** will be produced with the results of all those modules.

-Finally,  a **web-platform** will render the computed *Process-Environment-Organism* associations searchable by text, ontology terms, organism names, and sequences.
+Finally,  a **web - platform** will render the computed *Process - Environment - Organism* associations searchable by text, ontology terms, organism names, and sequences.